martapla/Final-Project-Ironhack-ToDo-App/README.md

 * Start AddTasks.

 ### 7/12/2022:
-* Implememt the logic of: AddTask-DeleteTask-ChangeTask.
+* Implement the logic of: AddTask-DeleteTask-ChangeTask.
 * Start Css.

+### 8/12/2022:
+* Implement the logic of: Completed Task.
+* Css in SignIn - SignUp.

 ------------------